danielharrell/LectFall2015/Question.md

 possiblity puzzling.
 So while the question "What did you have for lunch today?" may be prosaic, I think it gives us reason to be puzzled, and puzzled, again, by its very possibility.

+Don't know what you had for lunch, or don't know you had pizza for lunch.
+Nothing for lunch.
+Interrogative pronoun taking the place of a relative pronoun.
+(Perhaps like "you";
+then move on to "he".)
+Also mention antecedent issue with questions.

+What did he have for lunch?
+When?
+And whom do you mean by "he"?

+Do pronouns and today first, then spell out relation of questions to answers.

 exact in my reference to what you had for lunch, make reference to what it is you had for lunch in my question, yet withoutIf I'm